There’s a very unsuspecting explanation for why sometimes feet hurt even though you haven’t sprained or twisted anything or worn high heels.

 Next time you think of showing your bare feet in public with flip-flops, heed the warning from a doctor that this kind of footwear can hurt your feet.

-“There are limited statistics about injuries related to flip-flops because people aren’t always certain an injury is directly related to wearing the sandals,” says podiatrist (foot specialist) Dr. Alan Berman of Somers Orthopaedic Surgery & Sports Medicine in New York.
+“There are limited statistics about injuries related to flip-flops because people aren’t always certain an injury is directly related to wearing the sandals,” says podiatrist (foot specialist) Dr. Alan Berman, DPM, of Somers Orthopaedic Surgery & Sports Medicine in New York.

 Many people who wear flip-flops don’t care that their feet and toenails are unsightly, but maybe what Dr. Berman has to say about foot pain will make them think twice about wearing flip-flops in restaurants, at work, gyms, church, classes and while shopping.

 If you still think your feet are nice to look at, or if you don’t care what people think, and thus you still intend on wearing flip-flops, at least take mind of Dr. Berman’s tips to help prevent foot pain relating to “tongs.”

 They offer no arch support, shock absorption or heel cushioning (says the American Podiatric Medical Association), and thus are beneficial only for basic protection from hot surfaces and in helping prevent athlete’s foot in public showers.

 If your feet have been hurting you lately but you don’t recall tripping or twisting a foot during sport, consider it’s because of wearing flip-flops for extended periods.

 Furthermore, it’s obvious that this type of footwear can make it easy to turn an ankle or stumble.

 And you certainly can’t run very hard if you find you have to make a mad dash (e.g., running across a parking lot in the rain).